 Ελληνικά English 中文 Tiếng Việt Català Italiano Euskara العربية Čeština Eesti Galego Español Русский Nederlands Português Norsk (Bokmål) Türkçe Lietuvių ไทย తెలుగు Polski Français Bahasa Melayu Hrvatski Deutsch Magyar فارسی हिन्दी Suomi Dansk 日本語 עברית Română Nynorsk Српски / Srpski 한국어 Svenska Slovenčina Українська Slovenščina

 Malta (/ˈmɒltə, ˈmɔːl-/ ( listen); Maltese: [ˈmɐltɐ]), officially known as the Republic of Malta (Maltese: Repubblika ta' Malta), is a Southern European island country consisting of an archipelago in the Mediterranean Sea.
 It lies 80 km (50 mi) south of Italy, 284 km (176 mi) east of Tunisia, and 333 km (207 mi) north of Libya.
-With a population of about 515,000 over an area of 316 km² (122 sq mi), Malta is the world's tenth smallest country in area and fourth most densely populated countries.
-Malta's capital city is Valletta, which at 0.8 km², is the smallest national capital in the European Union by area at 0.8 km² (0.31 sq mi).
+With a population of about 515,000 over an area of 316 km² (122 sq mi), Malta is the world's tenth smallest country in area and fourth most densely populated sovereign country.
+Its capital is Valletta, which is the smallest national capital in the European Union by area at 0.8 km² (0.31 sq mi).
 The official and national language is Maltese, which is descended from Sicilian Arabic that developed during the Emirate of Sicily, while English serves as the second official language.
 Italian and Sicilian also previously served as official and cultural languages on the island for centuries, with Italian being an official language in Malta until 1934 and a majority of the current Maltese population being at least conversational in the Italian language.